ablakely/UER-Extender/README.md

 > 1. Open Chrome and go to Setting > Extensions
 > 2. Tick the 'Developer Mode' box at the top left of the page.
-> 3. Drag and drop the uerextender.crx file to the extensions page.
+> 3. Drag and drop the UER-Extender.crx file to the extensions page.